swampholyten/notion-style-blog/readme.md

 ## Intro

-This repo is a customized version of the [Next.js Notion Starter Kit](https://github.com/transitive-bullshit/nextjs-notion-starter-kit).
+This repo is a customized version of the [Next.js Notion Starter Kit](https://github.com/transitive-bullshit/nextjs-notion-starter-kit) by Travis Fischer.
 It has been adapted to work seamlessly with [Cloudflare Pages](https://pages.cloudflare.com/) and includes additional features, such as:

 - **Utterances Integration** for blog comments
 - **Extended configuration options**